QCOP/it-info/README.md

 To get the QCOP domain to work on the Github pages so you go to `qcop.ca` instead of `https://qcop.github.io...`.
 You'll need to add a `CNAME` file to your repo (put one in the folder and push it to the server).
 This file is `CNAME` only, no extensions or anything.
 Look at the previous years to see an example.
 In this file add `qcop.ca`.
 You can open a file like this using [Atom](https://atom.io/), Sublime Text 3, Notepad++, Notepad, etc.

-Next, QCOP's domain is registered with CanHost.
+Next, QCOP's domain is registered with [CanHost](https://canhost.ca).
 The co-chairs should have the email and password.

+Click on `Domains`.

 ![logo9](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepa.png "Logo Title Text 2")

+Then hit the little wrench next to `qcop.ca`.

 ![logo10](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepb.png "Logo Title Text 2")

+On the left is a menu and at the bottom click `Manage DNS`.

 ![logo11](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepc.png "Logo Title Text 2")

+Last step, change `CNAME` row, `rdata` column to be `qcop.github.io` and the `localhost.qcop.ca` row to be `http://qcop.github.io/qcop-20XX`.
+This will take a little while to kick in.

 ![logo12](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepd.png "Logo Title Text 2")